compiler-dept/event-compiler/docs/index.md

 # Event

 ## Introduction
+**Event** is a language for **rule based complex-event processing on distributed networks**.

-The Event Language was designed to build a bridge between the C level interface of event generating systems like sensors or actuators and the need for a high level representation for event based systems.
+It was designed to build a bridge between the C level interface of event generating systems like sensors or actuators and the need for a high level representation for event based systems.
 It provides the ability to describe the processing of events on a higher level than fiddling with C or C++ code.